Editor’s Note: This post has been updated with new links and content.

 When implementing CRO, make sure that you’re considering the user psychology on your page and within your conversion form (regardless of macro versus micro).

-This is where we developed our Breadcrumb Technique from, after all, in hopes of employing the “foot-through-the-door” strategy on our landing pages.
 At the heart of all CRO strategies lies the basic goal of improving the user’s experience and making it easier for them to “slide down the conversion funnel.”
 So let’s start examining how exactly the pros perform CRO.

 When you’re dealing with random waves of traffic coming from disparate computer screens, it’s hard to imagine what exactly will increase these users’ chances of converting.